 If you own a car, you need to get insurance.
-This is a legal requirement, unless you have registered your car as being off the road (SORN) you have to insure your car.
+This is a legal requirement.
+Yup, unless you have registered your car as being off the road (SORN) you have to insure your car.

 In Insurance terms, you and your insurance company are the first and second parties.
 A third party refers to another person you might be involved in an accident with.
 I.e. it’s the other person on the road, rather than you and your car.

-- Injuries to people, passengers or animals,
+- Injuries to people, passengers or animals.

 - Damage to property.

 Third Party only cover does not cover any costs that arise from the aforementioned situations to you or your property, only to a third party and their property.